deshartman/crelay-payments/README.md

 3. **SilenceHandler** - Manages silence detection and response with configurable thresholds
 4. **TwilioService** - Manages Twilio-specific functionality and call control operations

+### TwilioService Usage Guidelines

+The TwilioService follows a specific architectural pattern to maintain clean separation between service-level operations and self-contained LLM tools:

+**Use TwilioService when:**
+- Making complex API calls that use multiple Twilio services
+- Implementation requires non-API level business logic
+- Building server endpoints or internal service operations
+- **NOT** creating an LLM tool (tools should be self-contained)

+**Don't use TwilioService (use direct Twilio API) when:**
+- Creating LLM tools in the `src/tools/` directory
+- Tools should call the Twilio API directly for self-contained execution
+- This ensures tools remain portable and don't depend on service layer coupling
+- **Example**: `src/tools/send-sms.ts` uses direct `twilio.messages.create()` call instead of TwilioService

+This architectural decision ensures LLM tools remain self-contained and portable, avoiding unnecessary service layer dependencies while complex business logic resides appropriately in the service layer.

 ### Handler Interfaces

 **ResponseHandler** - Handles LLM service responses: